gavanderhoorn/rep/rep-xxxx.rst

 Vendor Nomenclature Mapping
 ===========================

-This section shows a mapping between vendor-specific frame nomenclature and the frame names as defined by this REP.
+This section shows a mapping between vendor-specific frame nomenclature and the ``base`` and ``tool0`` frames as defined by this REP.

 Note that for most vendors, ``tool0`` corresponds to an *all-zeros* tool frame configuration as described in the `tool0`_ section.
-The names listed here in the *Vendor Name* column refer to the generic names for frames as used in the documentation of the control systems of the respective vendors instead of specific configurations for those settings or variables.
+The names listed here in the *Vendor Name* column refer to the generic names for frames as used in the documentation of the control systems of the respective vendors, and not necessarily to any specific configurations of those frames.

 +------------------+------------+---------------+
 |                  | This REP   | Vendor Name   |